 The full benefits assessment can be found in Annex 19.

+After the presentation of the initial benefits assessment, the proposer of WAGCM1 discussed whether visibility of Embedded Generators would provide the benefits as presented in the paper and what the granularity and latency of data would be required to deliver the benefits.
+The ESO Workgroup member noted that where there was visibility without control, operational costs would continue to rise.

-After the presentation of the the proposer of WAGCM1, discussed whether visibilityFollowing that Workgroup meeting, two actions were raised:
+Following that Workgroup meeting, two actions were raised:

 For the ESO to provide further analysis on the CBA to establish if full BM participation was required as part of the Original Proposal or visibility alone would achieve the same benefit.

 Further CBA analysis was presented to the Workgroup on 19 July 2023 that demonstrated the effect of the requirement for Generators under the Original Proposal to be full BM Participants and controllable via the ESO Control Room.
 This analysis concluded that with full visibility and control in the BM in the small number of number of scenarios considered, additional cost benefits could be realised.
 These additional savings can be found in the additional analysis that can be found in Annex 22.